stanfrbd/mde-api-gui/README.md

 - Very useful in case of critical incident
 - Has a file picker for CSV
 - Can Add / Remove tags
+- Added supported for unmanaged device isolation type (new in MDE API); it will basically do a "Network contain" action on unmanaged devices, since there isn't the agent to enforce isolation.

 ## Cons